JakeNorkusDT/ace-box-ext-hot-logs-in-context/roles/my-use-case/files/docs/content/02_Lab2/index.md

 We can add additional filters for *jobid* or other parameters by simply clicking on those fields and adding it to the filter as we saw in the last lab

 5. Next, we want to view how many jobs were started and finished in the last 2 hours.
-To do this simply click on the “**state**” column and click on **summarize**.
+To do this simply click on the “**state**” column and click on **Summarize**.

 ![Summarize by State](../../assets/images/SummarizeByState.png)